5B4AON/aprsrover/README.md

 # APRS Rover Library

 A modular Python library for controlling a rover over APRS.
+Using APRS is optional and does not prevent you from using the library for the rest of its features.
 Designed for easy integration, asynchronous operation, and high testability with abstracted hardware access.

 APRS (Automatic Packet Reporting System) is a digital communication protocol used by amateur radio operators to transmit real-time data such as position, telemetry, and messages over radio.
 To use the APRS functionality with a radio for over-the-air communication, you must hold a valid Amateur Radio license.

+Developed in June 2025, as a STEM project by members of the [Cyprus Amateur Radio Society](https://www.cyhams.org).

 ---